 We represent clients on all types of State criminal charges, including drug possession charges, DWI, marijuana charges, sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.

 WHAT OUR CRIMINAL DEFENSE LAWYERS OFFER:

 EXTENSIVE TRIAL EXPERIENCE – OVER 200 CRIMINAL JURY TRIALS

 Our firm has extensive trial experience in criminal defense.
-Our criminal defense lawyers in Fort Worth and Colleyville have tried over 200 combined criminal jury trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
+Our criminal defense lawyers have tried over 200 combined criminal jury trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
 In addition, we have reviewed and successfully negotiated thousands of criminal charges.

 FORMER PROSECUTORS IN TARRANT, DALLAS, AND HARRIS COUNTY

 As former prosecutors in Tarrant, Dallas, and Harris County, our criminal defense lawyers know how the State of Texas will attempt to prosecute you on your criminal charges.
 This knowledge will allow our firm to build a strong defense in fighting your criminal charges.
 All of our criminal lawyers are former Tarrant County prosecutors.
 We also have former prosecutors who were assigned to specialized units, including DWI prosecution and crimes against children.